 Here comes another trendy military haircut that has been used by a majority of guys.
 The front hair is slicked back using a hair lotion.
 The sides and back is shaved to make it completely invisible two inches before the natural hairline.

 The highlight of this haircut is the square forehead line that gives a very neat and clean look.
 The facial hair is used to shape this line.
-The sides and back is faded and the top hair is not more than 0.5 inch.
+The sides and back is faded and the top hair is kept short.

 This military haircut is an extreme form of the high and tight haircut.
 The hair on top is cut too short in length and the side and back hair are shorter in length as well.